Learning Representations by Humans, for Humans: Experimental Results

-We additionally explore what the representations learn, and how humans incorporate them into predictions.
-One possible concern is that despite regularization, learned avatars may simply convey binary predictions through fancy graphics (e.g., happy or sad faces).
+\paragraph{Analysis.} We additionally explore what the representations learn, and how humans incorporate them into predictions.
+One possible concern is that despite regularization, learned avatars may simply convey stylized binary predictions (e.g., happy or sad faces).
 To explore this, we added a `shuffled' condition in which faces are shuffled within predicted labels of $\hhat$.
-As shown in Figure~\ref{fig:avatar_acc}, shuffling degrades performance and confirms that faces convey more complex information than the system's binary prediction.
-Moreover, the avatars do not provide a simple encoding of a univariate (but not binary) prediction, and humans do not use the information in the same way that they use numeric predictions: (i) no single feature of $z$ has a correlation with human responses $\hhat(z)$ of more than $R^2=0.7$, (ii) correlations of average human response with the features of $z$ are low (at most $R^2=0.36$ across features) while responses in the predictive condition have $R^2=0.73$ with the predictions, and (iii) users in the avatar condition self-report using the data as much or more than the advice 83\% of the time, compared to 47\% for the predictive advice condition.
+As shown in Figure~\ref{fig:avatar_acc}, shuffling degrades performance, confirming that faces convey more information than the system's binary prediction.
+Moreover, the avatars do not encode a univariate (but not binary) prediction, and humans do not use the information in the same way that they use numeric predictions: (i) no single feature of $z$ has a correlation with predicted human responses $\hhat(z)$ of more than $R^2=0.7$, (ii) correlations of average human response with features $z$ are low ($R^2 \le 0.36$ across features) while responses in the predictive condition have $R^2=0.73$ with the predictions, and (iii) users in the avatar condition self-report using the data as much or more than the advice 83\% of the time, compared to 47\% for the predictive advice condition.